Binarized ResNet: Enabling Robust Automatic Modulation Classification at the resource-constrained Edge: Proposed Method

-\end{enumerate} The above mentioned optimization steps are performed iteratively for maximum of three cycles until $\mathbf{W'}_l^b$, $\mathbf{R}_{l1}$, and $\mathbf{R}_{l2}$ are converged.
+The above-mentioned optimization steps are performed iteratively, as shown in Fig. \ref{fig:Optimization}.
+As discussed in \cite{lin2020rotated}, $\mathbf{W'}_l^b$, $\mathbf{R}_{l1}$, and $\mathbf{R}_{l2}$ converge within a maximum of three cycles.
 However, the above optimization could get caught in a local optimum.
-Hence, the authors further propose the adjustable rotated weight vector scheme in order to reduce the angular bias after the bi-rotation step.
+Hence, the adjustable rotated weight vector scheme was proposed to reduce the angular bias after the bi-rotation step \cite{lin2020rotated}.
 Instead of using the rotated weights as they are,

 they propose the usage of the following update equation